 Functions

-Functions in Cyrus are defined using the func keyword, followed by the function name, parameters, and return type.
+Functions in Cyrus are defined using the fn keyword, followed by the function name, parameters, and return type.

 Basic Function Example